AmeerahO98/Honey_Net/README.md

 <img src="https://i.imgur.com/BMCeUO3.jpg" width="80%" alt="Disk Sanitization Steps"/>

 <p>
- This code from our Attacker VM will attempt to access the password for our Key Vault Resource we created in our Windows VM .
+ This code from our Attacker VM will attempt to access the password for our Key Vault Resource we created in our Windows VM.
 </p>

 <p>
 <img src="https://i.imgur.com/6aug2pg.jpg" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-  Created four custom workbooks in Microsoft Sentinel to track and plot the locations of the attacks globally .
+  Created four custom workbooks in Microsoft Sentinel to track and plot the locations of the attacks globally.
 </p>

 <p>